 The first speaker products have already made the transition, and electronics products will make the transition in the fourth quarter.

 With the transition underway, SpeakerCraft is taking advantage of the factory’s manufacturing efficiencies and lack of a middleman to make its products more competitive on price and features, Burkhardt said.
 Rather than reduce prices, however, SpeakerCraft adds more features, such as larger power supplies or more amplifier channels, to products, he noted.

 Despite the new factory’s efficiencies, SpeakerCraft raised prices 3 percent across the board on June 1 because of rising raw-material prices, but dealers didn’t suffer margin deterioration because margins were increased more than 3 percent, Burkhardt said.

 Linear’s financial resources, he continued, enable the company to enter new product categories more quickly.
 A complete line of HDD-based music servers, for example, will be unveiled at the CEDIA Expo.
 “I don’t know how long it would have taken without Linear,” he said.

-With Linear’s resources, the company also expanded its dealer-training schedule to offer at least one training session per quarter per sales territory, Burkhardt continued.
+With Linear’s resources, the company also expanded its dealer-training schedule to offer at least one training session per quarter per sales territory, Burkhardt said.
 Previously, SpeakerCraft held one to two sessions per year per territory.